Joseph Miller (cricketer): Alternative first name

-Miller's first name may be subject to question for, although he is generally known as Joseph, he has also been referred to as Richard, though that would seem to be due to confusion with the Richard Miller who played alongside him in one match for Surrey in the 1774 season.
-In his Cricket Scores, H. T. Waghorn records that "Richard Miller" played for Kent against Surrey at Laleham Burway in June 1773 but in Haygarth's version of this scorecard, he has listed the player as "J. Miller".
+Miller's first name may be subject to question for, although he is generally known as Joseph, he has also been referred to as Richard, though that would seem to be due to confusion with the Richard Miller (possibly his brother) who played alongside him in one match for Surrey in the 1774 season.
+In his Cricket Scores, H. T. Waghorn records that "Richard Miller" played for Kent against Surrey at Laleham Burway in June 1773, but in Haygarth's version of this scorecard, he has listed the player as "J. Miller".

 The majority of sources call him J. or Joseph although Nyren, a great admirer of Miller, uses his surname only.

-Haygarth, who studied all of the old scorecards and biographical material available, acknowledges that "there seems to have been two (Millers) but it is almost certain that J was the "crack" and played in the great contests of the day".
-G. B. Buckley does not attempt to correct Haygarth re Miller in his appendix of additions and amendments to Scores and Biographies and thereby accepts that J. Miller is the correct version.
+Haygarth, who studied all of the old scorecards and biographical material available, acknowledges that "there seems to have been two (Millers) but it is almost certain that 'J' was the 'crack' and played in the great contests of the day".
+G. B. Buckley does not attempt to correct Haygarth re Miller in his appendix of additions and amendments to Scores and Biographies, and thereby accepts that J. Miller is the correct version.